Semih-H/Cyclistic-Bike-Share-Analysis/README.md

 The analysis focuses on identifying key trends in user behavior, such as **ride duration**, **peak usage times**, and **seasonal variations**.
 By leveraging **SQL** for data extraction and **Tableau** for visualization, the study aims to provide actionable insights that can help the company make data-driven business decisions.

 Through this project, we aim to answer critical business questions such as:
-- What are the differences in riding behavior between casual users and annual members?
+- What are the differences in riding behavior of casual users versus annual members?
 - When do users ride the most, and how does seasonality impact usage trends?
 - How can the company convert more casual riders into paying subscribers?